(i ban' droh nate)

 - tell your doctor if you are undergoing radiation therapy and if you have or have ever had anemia (condition in which the red blood cells do not bring enough oxygen to all the parts of the body); cancer; diabetes; any type of infection, especially in your mouth; problems with your mouth, teeth, or gums; high blood pressure; any condition that stops your blood from clotting normally; lower than normal levels of vitamin D; or heart or kidney disease.

-- you should know that ibandronate injection may cause serious problems with your jaw, especially if you have dental surgery or treatment while you are being treated with ibandronate injection.
-A dentist should examine your teeth and perform any needed treatments before you start treatment with ibandronate injection.
-Be sure to brush your teeth and clean your mouth properly while you are being treated with ibandronate injection.
-Talk to your dentist before having any dental treatments while you are receiving this medication.
+- you should know that ibandronate injection may cause osteonecrosis of the jaw (ONJ, a serious condition of the jaw bone), especially if you have dental surgery or treatment while you are receiving the medication.
+A dentist should examine your teeth and perform any needed treatments, including cleaning or fixing ill-fitted dentures, before you start to receive ibandronate.
+Be sure to brush your teeth and clean your mouth properly while you are receiving ibandronate injection.
+Talk to your doctor before having any dental treatments while you are receiving this medication.

 - you should know that ibandronate injection may cause severe bone, muscle, or joint pain.
 You may begin to feel this pain within days, months, or years after you first receive ibandronate injection.
 Although this type of pain may begin after you have received ibandronate injection for some time, it is important for you and your doctor to realize that it may be caused by ibandronate.
 Call your doctor right away if you experience severe pain at any time during your treatment with ibandronate injection.
 Your doctor may stop giving you ibandronate injection and your pain may go away after you stop treatment with this medication.

 - talk to your doctor about other things you can do to prevent osteoporosis from developing or worsening.
 Your doctor will probably tell you to avoid smoking and drinking large amounts of alcohol and to follow a regular program of weight-bearing exercise.